MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ## WWL Tenants - Terms of Use

 If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

 Tenants should not be shared or used for purposes outside of hands-on labs.
 The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 ## Summary

-In this lab, you will use the Azure Active Directory admin center to create and modify users, assign administrative roles, create and modify groups, and manage license assignments in Azure AD.
+In this lab, you will use the Microsoft Entra admin center to create and modify users, assign administrative roles, create and modify groups, and manage license assignments in Azure AD.

 ## Exercise 1: Creating users in Azure AD